Health psychology: Public health psychology (PHP)

 PHP is population-oriented.
 A major aim of PHP is to investigate potential causal links between psychosocial factors and health at the population level.
 Public health psychologists present research results to educators, policy makers, and health care providers in order to promote better public health.
 PHP is allied to other public health disciplines including epidemiology, nutrition, genetics and biostatistics.
 Some PHP interventions are targeted toward at-risk population groups (e.g., undereducated, single pregnant women who smoke) and not the population as a whole (e.g., all pregnant women).

 Community health psychology (CoHP)

 CoHP investigates community factors that contribute to the health and well-being of individuals who live in communities.
 CoHP also develops community-level interventions that are designed to combat disease and promote physical and mental health.
 The community often serves as the level of analysis, and is frequently sought as a partner in health-related interventions.
+A prominent focus of community health psychology is how to promote and strengthen health systems in communities.
+By doing so, community health psychologists hope to improve health across generations in a family.
+This comes with a strong focus in maternal and child care to do so.